FridaKahlo/Word_of_the_day/readme.md

 * create a Markdown table with git commands you used and their meaning
 * and commit the file to your local git repo

+# Features

+1. Retrieve Bing image of the day
+2. Retrieve a word from a file one after another
+3. Search the transalation of the word
+4. Overlay the word and its translation on the image
+5. Set the image as the desktop background